 The reality is this: for Canada to increase its innovation performance, our businesses need to improve theirs.
 It’s people who innovate, and so, one of the best ways to increase a business’ innovation performance is to lift the innovation skills within the organization.

 For those of you reading from abroad, when the Conference Board took on this research, they were breaking new ground – it turns out little to no work had been done to articulate innovation skills in a business context before.
 The Conference Board’s work represents an innovation itself in understanding the unique contribution that an individual’s skills, attitudes and behaviours make to an organization’s innovation performance.

 Innovation skills are the critical skills leaders and their employees need to contribute to an organization’s innovation performance – skills needed to produce new and improved strategies, capabilities, processes and services.

-Now, as a result of this research, you can take a simple assessment, either online or in a downloadable pdf version, and find out how you rate in the following key innovation skills areas:
+Now, as a result of this research, you can take a simple assessment, General Innovation Skills Aptitude Test, and find out how you rate in the following key innovation skills areas:

 Adapted from The Conference Board of Canada: Innovation Skills Profile 2.0